dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 They tell us a lot about how students use each facility and could inform **when and where you want to workout**.

 An obvious use of that data – all entrance records from the 2015 to 2016 school year – is to **estimate how many people are in the gym at any given moment**.
-Because the anonymized records include only the timestamp of each entrance, but not the headcount inside a facility or the exit timestamp, we need a model to *estimate* traffic.
+Because the anonymized records include only the timestamp of each entrance, but not the headcount inside a gym or the exit timestamp, we need a model to *estimate* traffic.

 That model would have to account for not only people who entered at a particular time (for which we use the data) but also *some proportion* of the people who entered *previously* and remained (here's where the model comes in).
 More details are explained later, but for now you should be confident that the estimates are solid.

 ## Choosing between Wooden and BFit

 Wooden's much higher capacity means **it normally houses between two and three times as many people as BFit**.
 Occasionally though, BFit reaches almost the same level of traffic as Wooden.
-In that case, we might argue that Wooden is the better, less croweded place to workout.
-Conversely, when Wooden is *a lot* busier than BFit, BFit might be a better choice.
+In that case, we might argue that Wooden is the better, less crowded place to workout.
+Conversely, when Wooden is *a lot* (say more than 3 times) busier than BFit, BFit might be a better choice.

   <div class='ui centered medium header'>Wooden or BFit</div>
   <div class='ui centered grid'>